You’re invited to Typeforum 2024! 📣

 Click Save to save your changes.

-4. On your typeform’s Ending screen, use Recall information to show the value of the variable to the respondent.
+4. On your form’s Ending screen, use Recall information to show the value of the variable to the respondent.
 If your Logic has been set up properly, the variable will show each respondent their own score, in percentage format, at the end of the form.

 vbls5.png

 Now, type “%” to the right of the variable, to make it clear to the respondent that you’re showing them a percentage score.
-You can also add additional wording, like “% correct”:
+You can also add additional wording, like “% correct”.

 vbls6.png